silomo-luthando-kunene/Credit-Card-Fraud-Detection_Tackling-Class-Imbalance/README.md

 ## 🏁 Conclusion
 In fraud detection, catching the "needle in the haystack" (Recall) is more important than overall model accuracy.
 This project proves that through proper resampling and model training and testing, we can build models that protect customers effectively and optimally flag fraudulent transactions efficiently.
 </br>
-**This project was completed as part of a Classification Life Cycle study I am doing as part of my independent upskilling in the field of Machine Learning.**
+**This project was completed as part of my upskilling in Machine Learning with my current focus on Classification problems**